image_pdfimage_print

 1. Training program – new representatives

-1. Country Manager visits representative office where possible.
-If the country manager cannot visit in person an online training session is provided.
+1. The Country Manager visits the representative’s office where possible.
+If the Country Manager is unable to visit in person an online training session is provided.
 The training includes but is not limited to:

 2. entry requirements;